conlin-matt/SurfRCaT/README.md

 ![alt text](https://github.com/conlin-matt/SurfRCaT/blob/master/Example_Results.png)

 11) Press "Continue" to move on.
 12) The Rectification Module window will now appear.
-To rectify the image you used to calibrate the camera, enter the path to the saved image, which is 'installDirectory/frameUse.png'.
-Enter the following for the object space grid: xmin = 0, xmax = 100, dx = .2, ymin = -120, ymax = -70, dy = .2, z = 0.
-Press Continue, and you should get a rectified image similar to the image shown below.
+To rectify the image you used to calibrate the camera, check the 'Use calibration image' box.
+Enter the following for the object space grid: xmin = 0, xmax = 100, dx = .5, ymin = -120, ymax = -70, dy = .5, z = 0.
+Press Continue, and after ~3 minutes you should get a rectified image similar to the image shown below.

 ![alt text](https://github.com/conlin-matt/SurfRCaT/blob/master/Example_Rectif.png)